When you’re running a WordPress site, one of the smartest things you can do is create regular backups.

 1 What is a WordPress Backup?

-• Databases contain all website content, including posts, pages, comments, settings, and user information.
+- Database contains your site’s content, such as posts, pages, comments, settings, and user information.

 3 Methods to Backup Your WordPress Website